nuklearfiziks/etma/README.md

 iii.
 Click "New Application"

 iv.
-Give it a name, leave everything else the same; click Done
+Give it a name, leave everything else the same; click Done to return to the previous screen.

 v.
-Go back to your bot after creating it
+Go back to your bot after creating it by clicking its name.

 vi.
-Copy the newly generated big-ass string in the "Your access token" field
+In the new field full of tokens at the top, copy the newly generated big-ass string in the "Your access token" field.

 Note, be careful with this token as anyone with it can act as that user!